The Fine Thin Hair Dilemma Part 2

 So not only does it cover greys.
 It can be used for so much more.
 Definitely recommend!

 I also love Pantene Mist Behaving Conditioner Spray.
 It is a light conditioner that acts similarly to a spray-on powder shampoo.
 I use it in between wears on my human hair Highline Topper to comb it out before wearing.
+I refreshes and adds a bit of conditioner to your hair.
+I love it!

 This spray does have a floral perfume smell so for those of you who are sensitive to perfumes, this product may not be for you.
 Maybe try it in the store before buying it.